-Did you know that your body’s circulatory system stretches over 60,000 miles long?
-It plays an integral role in maintaining your overall health.
+Did you know that a healthy vein diet can improve your circulation?
+That’s important because your body’s circulatory system stretches over 60,000 miles long.
+And i veint plays an integral role in maintaining your overall health.
 Keeping it strong and nourished is vital for managing or avoiding venous diseases—including varicose veins—as well as for living a long and healthy life.

 Thankfully, nourishing your veins is easier than you might think.
 A daily dose of moderate exercise combined with following these three diet tips will ensure that you and your veins are keeping your body’s circulatory system strong.